khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 I've created a bare-bones repo to illustrate this technique [(link)](https://github.com/khusmann/r-nested-devpkg-example).
 I've included two example projects: one with a minimal setup (described below), and a setup that uses renv (described in the next section).

-Go ahead and clone the repo (linked above), then open the first example project (`myapp/myapp.Rproj`) in RStudio (or Positron).
+Go ahead and clone the [repo](https://github.com/khusmann/r-nested-devpkg-example), then open the first example project (`myapp/myapp.Rproj`) in RStudio (or Positron).
 When you open the project, in addition to the standard R greeting, you should see:

 ```
 ℹ Loading myapp.dev